bishoy2002/IT-1025-Bishoy/Lab8/readme.md

 ## Data, Information and Knowledge
 ### Compare and contrast data, information and knowledge
+Data is defined as raw, unanalyzed, and unorganized material used to derive information after analysis.
+The set of data that has already been processed, analyzed, and structured in a meaningful way to become useful is referred to as information.
+The familiarity and awareness of a person, place, or event is referred to as knowledge.
 ### Relational Data
 #### Primary Key:
 #### Relationship between customers and orders: